 1. Employees shall be informed upon appointment of their employment status.
 Temporary, seasonal, interim, intermittent and student appointments should be communicated in writing to employees, and that a condition of their appointment is one of a temporary or seasonal nature.
 Such notification shall also include the approximate dates of employment and cessation of employment.
 (See applicable form letters, located in Section 9 of this manual).

-2. Employees may submit a request to the Employer for a change in employment status if they believe they are working more time on a regular basis then their employment status indicates.
+2. Employees may submit a request to the Employer for a change in employment status if they believe they are working more time on a regular basis than their employment status indicates.

 CLASSIFICATION PLAN SECTION 2.13.03